Has your spouse ever asked you, “How are you feeling, honey?” and all you could muster was “I’m fine…”

 Your Emotional intelligence (or EQ for short) refers to your ability to identify, assess and control your emotions.

-According to the authors of Emotional Intelligence 2.0, only 36% of people can accurately identify their emotions in the moment, so you’re not alone if identifying your feelings is hard for you to do.
+According to the authors of Emotional Intelligence 2.0, only 36% of people can accurately identify their emotions in the moment, so you’re not alone if identifying your feelings is hard for you too.